Sitelink3D-v2-Developer/sitelink3dv2-examples/README.md

 - The Topcon Haul App for Android and iOS.
 - 3DMC.

-Logging data to a site allows you to better utilize these examples by:
+Logging data to a site allows you to better utilize these examples by, for example:
 - Running reports that contain real data.
 - Streaming live information about the connected clients.
 - Observing weight payloads being sent between machines.

 Service Points are required on both our QA and production environments but are charged differently.
-Service Points for use on QA organizations may be requested from Topcon free of charge [here](https://developer.topcon.com/en/gwWiCQ).
+Service Points for use on QA organizations may be requested from Topcon free of charge [here](mailto:sitelink3d-api-support@topcon.com).
 Service Points for use on Production organizations may be purchased from our dealer network.

 ## Obtain API Credentials
 The examples support two forms of authorization: